 RELATED: Best Healthy Meal Delivery Service

-Certified nutrition coach and GGR performance editor Anthony O’Reilly is a flexitarian who enjoys plant-based meals, and he says Purple Carrot’s sloppy tofu Joes were one of the best meals he tried while testing meal delivery services.
+Certified nutrition coach and former GGR performance editor Anthony O’Reilly is a flexitarian who enjoys plant-based meals, and he says Purple Carrot’s sloppy tofu Joes were one of the best meals he tried while testing meal delivery services.
 He was also surprised at how much food he received—Anthony is 6 feet, 3 inches tall and trains almost every day, and even he felt full after every meal.

 Purple Carrot Meal Ingredients